YonghuiDong/Miso_example/README.md

 ## 1. Description

-An R package to fish out isotopically labeled analytes using dual isotope labeling of precursor metabolites (DLEMMA) approach.
+An R package to fish out isotopically labeled analytes using single, dual or multiple isotope labeling experiment.

+**Unique features of this package:**

+(1) Fully automated: it uses xcms set as input, and automatically process the data by taking advantage of the phenoData from xcms set object.

 ## 2. Experiment Design